Top 10 Things to Do in Japan in July

 3. Sumida River Fireworks Festival

 The biggest fireworks festival in the country, Tokyo’s traditional Sumida River Fireworks Festival features approx. 22,000 fireworks, and attracts nearly 1 million viewers.
-The festival is held on the last Saturday of July every year, and it’s scheduled on 27th July 2019.
+The festival is held on the last Saturday of July every year, however, due to 2020 Tokyo Olympics and Paralympic games, the Sumida River Firework Festival is scheduled on 11th July 2020.

 *Cancelled in case of stormy weather*